PredatorMonarch/ServiceWeb/README.md

 ### FrontService
 This service is responsible for the frontend of the application.
 It is built using a combination of C# and JavaScript, and it interacts with the backend services (UserService, TaskService, GatewayService) to fetch and display data to the user.
 It also handles user inputs and actions, such as form submissions and button clicks, and sends appropriate requests to the backend services.
-This service use a user-friendly interface with a Glassmorphic Design.
+This service use a user-friendly interface with a **Glassmorphic Design**.
 See this video for a demo :

 <iframe src="https://www.veed.io/embed/7081e1e3-5d2c-4e6d-b98e-5e23d7000011" width="744" height="504" frameborder="0" title="output" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>